zxdawn/pyXZ/README.md

 - XZ_maps

-  Shapefiles used in plotting maps
+  Reading and plotting maps and shapefiles

 - XZ_model

-  Dealing with model data, especially WRF-Chem output files
+  Processing emission and model data, especially for WRF-Chem

 - XZ_satpy